-If approved, the prices will go into effect on Sunday, July 9, 2023 at 12:01 a. m.
+If approved, the prices will go into effect on Sunday, January 21, 2024 at 12:01 a.m.
 Eastern U.S.

-- 6. What role does the Postal Regulatory Commission (PRC) play in price adjustments?
-The PRC reviews the proposed prices for Mailing Services to determine if they comply with the Consumer Price Index cap and additional authorities if applicable and reviews all prices to determine that they comply with other applicable laws and regulations. - 7.
-Will there be pricing promotions available to mailers?
+6. What role does the Postal Regulatory Commission (PRC) play in price adjustments?
+The PRC reviews the proposed prices for Mailing Services to determine if they comply with the Consumer Price Index cap and additional authorities if applicable and reviews all prices to determine that they comply with other applicable laws and regulations.

+7. Will there be pricing promotions available to mailers?

-Yes, promotions will continue in 2023 as approved.
-In the January 2023 rate case filing the Postal Service proposed mailing promotions and incentives to create awareness of innovative uses of mail.
+Yes, promotions will continue in 2024 as approved.
+The PRC approved the July 2023 rate case filing, where the Postal Service proposed 2024 mailing promotions and incentives to create awareness of innovative uses of mail.
 These include tactile, sensory and interactive mailpiece engagement; emerging and advanced technology; earned value reply mail; personalized color; mobile shopping, and Informed Delivery promotions.
 By encouraging customers to adopt and invest in technologies that enhance how consumers interact and engage with mail, this will improve the long-term value of mail.